species and speciation

 Integrating genomics, population biology, and ecophysiology, we are studying the ecology and evolution of plant radiations.

-causes and consequences of functional diversity
+evolution of plant functional diversity

 We are building the computational infrastructure to integrate the rich specimen-based data that serve as the basis of taxonomic monographs and other biodiversity research.